The Comedy Conundrum: The Art and Agony of Translating Humour

 Translating Humour Using Transcreation

 Transcreation is the process of adapting a message from one language to another while maintaining its style, tone, context and intent.
-It takes into consideration the cultural differences between the original material and the target country, region or group of people.
+It considers the cultural differences between the original material and the target country, region or group of people.
 Transcreation should evoke the same response in the audience as the source material, even though the words and images used are different.

 Writing Humorous Content For Translation